Taylor Wimpey plc (TW.) Ordinary 1p Shares

 4,728 new homes were completed in the first half, meaning the top end of the group’s 9,500-10,000 full-year target looks well within reach.
 That’s given management the confidence that full-year operating profit will meet market forecasts of around £416mn.

-That would mark a decline of around 10% year-over-year.
-There’s potential for a recovery in the housing market to gather steam in 2025, supporting consensus forecasts that profits will rebound back past 2023 levels.
+That profit forecast would mark a decline of around 10% year-over-year.
+But there’s potential for a recovery in the housing market to gather steam in 2025, supporting consensus forecasts that profits will rebound back past 2023 levels.
 Brits are ideologically committed to home ownership and the country has been in a prolonged period of housing undersupply, a trend that's unlikely to change anytime soon.

 But there are still challenges to navigate.